 Optional Quick Béchamel Sauce:

 - Roast the Butternut Squash.
 Preheat oven to 425 F. Cut butternut squash in half, scoop out the seeds and place open side down on a parchment-lined baking sheet.
 Place sliced onion next to it and drizzle it with a little olive oil.
 Roast until fork-tender, about 30-40 minutes.
 Let cool.
 You could do this a day before or cook whole in an instant pot for 22 minutes.

 - Make the mushroom filling.
 In a large skillet, heat the oil or butter.
-Add mushrooms and diced onions and salt, and saute over medium heat, until the mushrooms release their liquid and begin to brown.
+Add mushrooms and shallots and salt, and saute over medium heat, until the mushrooms release their liquid and begin to brown.
 Add the garlic, sage and pepper.
 Cook until garlic is fragrant, about 2-3 more minutes, turn heat off.
 You could toss in some spinach at the end and wilt for extra nutrients.
 Taste and make sure the filling has enough salt and pepper.
 You could also add a little truffle oil.
 You could make this 1-3 days ahead and refridgerate.

-When the butternut is cool enough to handle, scoop all the flesh out into a food processor.
+Make the BUTTERNUT SAUCE: When the butternut is cool enough to handle, scoop all the flesh out into a food processor.
 You should have about 4 cups.
 Add the roasted onion, olive oil, water, salt, pepper and garlic powder.
 Puree until smooth.
-You will need at least 3 1/2 cups pureed and you want it to be almost saucy, like a marinara sauce ( so add water if need be).
+You will need at least 3 1/2 cups pureed and you want it to be almost saucy, like a marinara sauce ( so add water if need be!).
 This will act as the “sauce”.